How Do You Prove Fault in a Pedestrian Accident Case?

 Contributory Negligence

-Proving Fault in Pedestrian Accidents - Riddle & Brantley
+Proving Fault in Pedestrian Accidents - Riddle & Riddle

 In addition, North Carolina personal injury law follows the doctrine of “contributory negligence,” which means that if the plaintiff is even partially responsible for an accident, he or she cannot recover compensation.